EMPIRE ENGLAND versus EVIL ENGLAND! – 6

 - If at all the English East India Company did suppress anyone, it was the traditional oppressive feudal classes and the kingly families.

-- Even in the best period of the British rule in the peninsula, only less than half were ruled by England.
-The rest were under the various independent kingdoms of the peninsula.
+- Even in the best period of the British rule in the peninsula, only less than half of the subcontinent was ruled by England.
+The rest was under the various independent kingdoms of the peninsula.
 They had their own extremely corrupt bureaucracies and terrible caste systems.